Note that this image does not perfectly reflect the descriptions below, nor does it include every character discussed in this article.

 P: 4/5 main 5/5 spin

-Overall he’s a very common occurrence to see and play as, even if you must plug in a second controller.
-As painful as it is to see his spin off score higher than his main, not or barely appearing in some very major 3D Mario games hurts.
+In conclusion, as painful as it is to see his spin-off score higher than his main series, not or barely appearing in some very major 3D Mario games hurts that.
+Still, a fair bet on being playable.

 Yoshi